 Sweet, fruity, and creamy, you’ll get triple deliciousness from the crisp crust, tangy filling, and tasty roasted pears with honey drizzle on top.
 Pear, ginger, and honey are true besties because they combine harmoniously to make up the filling.

-To test the cheesecake doneness, make sure that its outside is firming up while the center is still soft.
+To test the doneness of this smooth and buttery treat, make sure that its outside is firming up while the center is still soft.
 Cooling is necessary, so let the cake stay for 30 minutes in the oven.
 Then transfer it to the fridge for about 4 hours before continuing the next steps.

 Total time: 6 hours and 45 minutes (including 6 hours of chilling time)